dev-pasa/Anomaly-Detection-in-R/README.md

 3. library(AnomalyDetection)

 ## API
 Built a basic model that usese in-built packages in R and used to test it on a data frame.
-The model produced a list of possible anomalies that might need attention in a real industry scienrio.
+The model produced a list of possible anomalies that might need attention in a real industry scenario.

 ## Steps to run the script
 - Download and install R-server and R-Studio.